electrode-io/electrode-native/docs/getting-started/getting-started.md

    }
 ```

-- Relaunch the application
+6) Relaunch the application.

-Because we added an API, that contains some native code, we'll need to regenerate the Container used by the native application, for it to include the native code of the API.
-This can be done by the run command which will recreate a new local Container and launch the application.
+Because we added an API, that contains some native code, we'll need to regenerate the container used by the native application, in order for it to include the native code of the API.
+This can be done using the `run` command which recreates a new local container and launches the application.

+7) Enter the following `run` command:

 {% sample lang="android" %}
 ```bash
 $ ern run-android
 ```
 {% sample lang="ios" %}
 ```bash
 $ ern run-ios
 ```
 {% common %}

-You can see that the UI is showing the movie names that are set in the `catch` block.
+The UI displays the movie names that are set in the catch block.
 This means there was no API implementation available to serve the `getTopRatedMovies` request.

-Let's now see write an implementation of this API.
-Although you can write the implementation either on the JavaScript side or Native side, this tutorial shows the implementation on the native side.
+Now let's write an implementation of this API.
+Although you can write the implementation either on the JavaScript side or Native side, this tutorial shows how to write the implementation on the native side.

 ### Implementing the MovieApi on the native side

 {% sample lang="android" %}
-- Open `MainApplication.java` in your favorite IDE (this file is located in `android/app/src/main/java/com/walmartlabs/ern/`), or just open the Android project (in `android/`) in Android Studio to edit this file.
+1) Open the `MainApplication.java` file in your favorite IDE.
+The `MainApplication.java` file is located in the  `android/app/src/main/java/com/walmartlabs/ern/`) directory.
+Alternatively, you can use Android Studio to open the Android project (in the `android/` directory) and to edit this file.

-- Replace `MainApplication.java` code with the following
+2) Replace the code in the `MainApplication.java` file with the following code:

 ```java
 package com.walmartlabs.ern;